LuckehPickle/ncmg.com.au/README.md

-# ncmg.com.au (In Development)

-Landing page for North Coast Marble &amp; Granite.
+# North Coast Marble & Granite

+I recently had the pleasure of designing and developing a website for North Coast Marble & Granite (NCMG).
+The website has the following features:

+ * **Staff area:** With a simple yet powerful permissions system.
+Here staff can upload new images, review past messages from the contact us form, and alter some website settings.
+ * **Landing page:** Anyone can visit, at [ncmg.com.au](https://www.ncmg.com.au).
+     * **Contact form:** Users can send messages to the sales team at NCMG.
+It's quick, and easy.
+     * **Gallery:** Staff members can add new images, add labels and more.

 If you're interested, this website has a corresponding [style guide](https://github.com/LuckehPickle/ncmg-style-guide).

 Here's what it used to look: ![Old ncmg.com.au](https://i.imgur.com/JsVqfMx.png)